Anisha-Chhajer-Jain/KisanNetra/ML.md

   "energy_threshold": -2.7,
   "conf_threshold": 0.55,
   "model_version": "student-v1.3-2026-07-13",
-  "distilled_from_teacher": "teacher-v2.1-best.pt"
+  "distilled_from_teacher": "teacher-v2.1-best.pt",
+  "checksum_sha256": "REPLACE_WITH_ACTUAL_HASH"
 }
 ```

-**Validate mobile INT8 accuracy drop** the same way as the server model — re-run the full test set (and ideally the field-only test set) against the exported `.tflite`/`.onnx` mobile artifact, on a representative low-end device if possible, before bundling it into the app.
+**Validate mobile INT8 accuracy drop** the same way as the server model — re-run the full test set (and ideally the field-only test set) against the exported `.tflite`/`.onnx` mobile artifact, on a representative low-end device if possible, before releasing it (Section 26).

 ---